aclark4life/python-packages-doc/advanced.rst

 Advanced
 ========

-In this section we describe an advanced feature of pythonpackages.com: hosted configuration files.
+In this section we describe an advanced feature of `pythonpackages.com`_: hosted configuration files.

 Buildout/easy_install vs. virtualenv/pip
 ----------------------------------------

 What do most Python programmers do for a living?
 They build things like: software, services, systems and so on.
 How can we make building things (with Python) easier for everyone involved?
 By providing clear and concise documentation.

-Further, let us not debate about which tool is best.
+Further more, let us refrain from debate about which tool is best.
 We have lots of tools in the Python world.
 What we are missing is **clarity**.
 Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available and let folks decide for themselves which ones they would like to use.
 In the case of ``zc.buildout`` and ``pip``, we can provide some sample configuration files to demonstrate their use.

 Hosted configuration files
 --------------------------

 In addition to its core features, ``pythonpackages.com`` provides a set of shared, extendable configuration files for building Python-based and other software.
 Please continue reading to see the examples.

 Contents: